volumio/volumio-plugins/plugins/audio_interface/brutefir3/readme.md

-December 15th 2018
+December 27th 2018

 #	BRUTEFIR3 PLUGIN

-This plugin is designed to use brutefir with volumio2
+This plugin is designed to use [brutefir](https://www.ludd.ltu.se/~torger/brutefir.html) with volumio2

 It provides :

 - A automated installation

 - A automatic configuration - Just install and enable the plugin.
 It's ready for use !

 - The use of custom filters - for DRC digital room correction

+To have a idea of what it is, have look here [brutefir plugin wiki](https://volumio.github.io/docs/Plugins_User_Manuals/brutefir/Drc_with_Volumio.html)

-### use 32/64 bits floas lines (.txt) format from rephase
+### filters must be 32/64 bits floas lines (.txt) format from rephase

 - Filters (left and right) can be selected in webUI.